-Now's the perfect time to start thinking about how to plant tulips ready for next spring.
-Choose your favourite bulbs and get them ready to plant out in autumn if you want to be guaranteed a colourful display in spring.
+The arrival of colder weather means it's time to consider how to plant tulips ready for next spring.
+Choose your favourite bulbs and start planting them out in autumn if you want to be guaranteed a colourful display in spring.

 From rippled raspberry pink to burnished orange or rich plum, tulips come in a vast array of colours and shapes.
 With a little know-how, they are inexpensive and easy to grow from bulbs, and they can transform a spring garden from drab to dramatic.
 The only problem will be choosing which ones you like best, as there are over 3,000 registered varieties!

-Keep reading for our top tips on how to plant and grow tulips, then head to our advice on where to buy plants online so you can start shopping for tulip bulbs today.
+Keep reading for our top tips on how to plant and grow tulips, then head to our guide to planting bulbs for more top tips on creating a beautiful seasonal display with a range of different flowers.

 When is the best time to plant tulips?

-You will see tulip bulbs on sale in supermarkets and garden centres from early September, so now is the ideal time to start choosing your favourite varieties.
-The best time to plant them out is in autumn or fall, in October or November, or even December, which is later than many spring flowering bulbs.
+You will see tulip bulbs on sale in supermarkets and garden centres from early September, but the best time to plant them out is in autumn or fall, in late October and November, or even December, which is later than many spring flowering bulbs.
 This is because a few hard frosts can help to guard against a disease called tulip fire (also known as tulip blight), which rots the bulbs and causes the leaves to develop a twisted, scorched look.
 There are no chemical controls for this, so if you’ve had this problem with previous tulip bulbs then don’t plant tulip bulbs in the same soil for at least three years.

 What are the best tulips to grow?

 For a romantic cottage garden, go for the generous blooms of double- and peony-flowered tulips and the frilly parrot varieties.
 ‘Shirley’ is a soft blush pink/lilac with darker ripples, or go for the large flowers of ‘Bella Blush,’ which look effective planted in a mass.
 For a dramatic statement, ‘Queen of the Night’ with its dark purple/black petals looks super-stylish on its own, or it can be planted alongside a contrasting colour such as orange.

 For a more exotic effect, go for bold brights or tulips that look like they have plucked from a jungle.
 ‘Attila Graffiti’ is a rich magenta torch while Tulipa acuminata looks alien and wonderful.
 For plots with a hot colour palette, ‘Ballerina’ is a beautiful slim orange flower on a tall stem.
 ‘Yellow Flight’ is a punchy yellow, and ‘Caribbean Parrot’ blends the two shades.
 Try ‘Orange Princess’ for peony-shaped flowers in two tones.